-G. Clean Construction and Demolition Debris
+G. Clean Construction and Demolition Debris Procedures developed and implemented shall be compliant wi

 Procedures developed and implemented shall be compliant with the Illinois Pollution Control Board's regulations and coordination requirements with the IEPA.

 H. Noise

 Procedures developed and implemented shall be consistent with the Federal Highway Administration criteria for evaluating traffic noise impacts and consideration of appropriate mitigation; as well as the Illinois Tollway's Traffic Noise Study and Abatement Policy.